 These systems also help to create an ongoing record of your project’s progress, in case it needs to be referred to in the future.
-Simple examples of this are Monday or Trello, while more comprehensive versions include Asana and Teamwork.
+Simple examples of this are Monday or Trello, while more comprehensive versions include Asana, Slack and Teamwork.

 Fiddling about with connectivity is a serious waste of valuable time and resources.
-Also, accommodating for different devices and technology is a frustrating task if you don’t have the set up in place, with the necessary wires and connectors.
+Also, accommodating different devices and technology is a frustrating task if you don’t have the set-up in place, with the necessary wires and connectors.